Table of Contents Show

-This place is easy to find out and is accessible to people of all ages.
+This place is easy to find and accessible to people of all ages.

 4. Desoto Falls

-This fall is extremely mesmerizing, falling from 100-104 feet which makes it more beautiful.
+The season of fall is extremely mesmerizing, falling from 100-104 feet, making it more beautiful.
 It is situated above the ravine of Desoto state park.

 Desoto Falls is known to be one of the tallest falls in Alabama.
-It is found in Mentone, a small town with wonderful nature’s beauty.
+It is found in Mentone, a small town with wonderful natural beauty.

 A visit to this place can give you access to various other activities such as fishing, hiking, and enjoying other waterfalls near Desoto falls.